Barr: DOJ may side with citizens who sue states over 'onerous' coronavirus restrictions

 “Our federal constitutional rights don’t go away in an emergency.
 They constrain what the government can do,” Barr said in the Tuesday interview.
 “And in a circumstance like this, they put on the government the burden to make sure that whatever burdens it’s putting on our constitutional liberties are strictly necessary to deal with the problem.
 They have to be targeted.
 They have to use less intrusive means if they are equally effective in dealing with the problem.
 And that’s the situation we’re in today.
 We’re moving into a period where we have to do a better job of targeting the measures we’re deploying to deal with this virus.”

-The attorney general warned that while some state orders may still be necessary, others may go too far, given that the goal of reducing the spread of the virus has largely been achieved.
+The attorney general warned that while some state orders may still be necessary, others may go too far, given that states are seeing progress toward the goal of reducing the spread of the virus.

 “You know, the idea that you have to stay in your house is disturbingly close to house arrest,” Barr said in the Tuesday interview.
 “I’m not saying it wasn’t justified.
 I’m not saying in some places it might still be justified.
 But it’s very onerous, as is shutting down your livelihood.
 So these are very, very burdensome impingements on liberty, and we adopted them, we have to remember, for the limited purpose of slowing down the spread, that is bending the curve. ...
 And we are now seeing that these are bending the curve, and now we have to come up with more targeted approaches.”